aicostmanager/aicostmanager-python/docs/tracking.md

 Payloads are sent via a background thread with a bounded queue so that usage tracking will not exhaust memory when used inside a web application.
-The queue size and retry policy can be tuned via ``CostManager`` parameters.
+The queue size and retry policy can be tuned via ``ClientCostManager`` parameters.
 When the queue is full the default behaviour is to drop the oldest payload and log a warning.
 Set ``delivery_on_full`` to ``"block"`` to wait for space or ``"raise"`` to propagate ``queue.Full`` back to the caller.
 You can also set the